nuitrcs/r-online-2020/README.md

 This is a remote workshop that combines live sessions on Zoom with independent work on recommended exercises and materials.
 We'll use [Canvas](https://canvas.northwestern.edu/courses/117494) to manage the Zoom sessions, email communications, and discussion lists.

-Zoom sessions will be recorded and available in [Canvas](https://canvas.northwestern.edu/courses/117494) for a limited time.
+Morning Zoom sessions will be recorded and available in [Canvas](https://canvas.northwestern.edu/courses/117494) for a limited time.
 But you will get the most out of this workshop if you cover the topics according to the schedule.
 If this workshop doesn't fit with your schedule at the moment, we recommend one of the many online R courses instead, as they are designed for remote, self-paced learning.

 ## Daily Schedule